koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 ---------------

 <!-- note
-You can treat updating a state as imperative and updating views as declarative.
+You can update a state imperatively and you can update a view declaratively.

 - easy to test
     State is a JavaScript object and the view is described declaratively.
-    Mutation is only for state, not for views.
+    Mutation is only for state, not for views, which means we can write tests for state and view easily.
 - reuseable
     Because updating a state and describing a view are loose coupled.
 - `👀 = View(State)`